doughertym/doughertym.github.io/docs/_pages/Mike-Dougherty-Resume.md

 ## Summary

-Mike is a Lead Code Whisperer at [Corgibytes](https://corgibytes.com) and has over 20 years of experience in software engineering and consulting and has led numerous large-scale and multi-year projects in a wide variety of technology stacks and cloud-based infrastructure.
+Mike is currently a Lead Code Whisperer at [Corgibytes](https://corgibytes.com) and has almost 30 years of experience in software engineering and consulting and has led numerous large-scale and multi-year projects in a wide variety of technology stacks and cloud-based infrastructure.
 He enjoys working collaboratively with teams to solve complex problems, whether they are related to stabilizing and refactoring legacy code, re-architecting application components, or finding better ways to test, build and deploy with modern tooling.

 ## Experience